mikeyscode/mikeycodes-site/content/posts/some-musings-on-money.md

 | Savings at 50   | £130,620.06 | £67,338.22  |
 | Savings at 65   | £248,861.28 | £160,270.23 |

+---

 Quite a sizable difference, I know which situation I would rather be in.
 Being young is a powerful tool in itself, and we should use it to our advantage where we can.
 Talk about money, educate each other on it and reap the rewards.
 If you don't believe me, lets stack the odds in Bob's favour and give Alice a mere 1% interest rate for the duration of the 47 years she's saving -- she would still finish with `£145,473.45` which is almost as much as Bob who has just enjoyed his saving years with 3% interest.

 ## Financial Literacy Is Not Taught in Schools
 I believe the book summed this up best with the following quote:

-__“One of the reasons the rich get richer, the poor get poorer, and the middle class struggles in debt is that the subject of money is taught at home, not in school.”__
+_“One of the reasons the rich get richer, the poor get poorer, and the middle class struggles in debt is that the subject of money is taught at home, not in school.”_

 When was the last time you picked up a book which improved your knowledge of personal finance?
 For a large majority of it I worry that the answer is never.
 We are in an information age, there is so much knowledge available at our fingertips that we could spend all day, every day learning and still never scratch the surface of what is available.
 Your education should not stop when you finished school, it should be a continual process throughout all of your life.